declantyson/civ6-Zelda_Hyrule/README.md

 11. ~~Artdefs for Fairy Fountains~~
 12. ~~Diplo screen not working~~
 13. ~~Gypsum requires Quarry, not Mine~~
-14. Temple of Time UB containing Great Work slots
+14. ~~Temple of Time UB containing Great Work slots~~
 15. Fairy Fountain additional +1 Culture when built on woods
+16. Temple of Time icons

 ## Mid-term